karim-agha/anoma-alpha/README.md

 This crate implements the P2P gossip mechanism used by all nodes that participate in the gossip.
 More details about this crate are [here](network/README.md).

+### Predicates Rust SDK

+This crate is a Rust-based SDK for building WASM predicates that validate state on-chain.
+More details about this crate are [here](sdk/predicates/README.md).

+### Standard Predicate Library

+This crate implements the Standard Predicates Library; a set of reusable foundational predicates that are shipped with the chain and defined in genesis.
+More details are [here](stdpred/README.md).

 ## Programming model

 For an overview of Anoma intent-centric model consult the [whitepaper](https://github.com/anoma/whitepaper/blob/main/whitepaper.pdf).
+Take a look also at the SDK and the Standard Predicate Library.
+Examples can be found in the [sdk examples](sdk/predicates/examples/) directory and in [VM tests](vm/tests/).